 Timeshift is an application that provides functionality similar to the System Restore feature in Windows and the Time Machine tool in Mac OS.
 Timeshift protects your system by taking incremental snapshots of the file system at regular intervals.
 These snapshots can be restored at a later date to undo all changes to the system.
 Timeshift is designed to protect only system files and settings User files such as documents, pictures and music are excluded.
-This ensures that your files remains unchanged when you restore your system to an earlier date.
+This ensures that your user files remain unchanged when you restore your system to an earlier date.

 Installing and running Timeshift